 The builds were taking so long that they exceeded the maximum allowed running time.
 If you are having issues with a Markdown site, Paul Scanlon has written a post on improving things.
-I could have applied some of these optimisations or upgraded to the latest Gatsby version.
-Instead I preferred to take the opportunity to try out one of the newer build tools.
-Incidentally the new Astro site consistently builds in just under ten minutes.
+I could have applied some of these optimizations or upgraded to the latest Gatsby version.
+Instead, I preferred to take the opportunity to try out one of the newer build tools.
+Incidentally, the new Astro site consistently builds in just under ten minutes.

 The other main features I like about Astro are that:

 - you can write your pages in Svelte — it supports React and Vue too, and you can pick and mix.
 The main advantage there is you can try out another framework in an existing app starting with a single component,

 - like SvelteKit, it is easy to add routes which output something other than HTML.
 For example, you can set up a route to serve a JSON file generated at build time,

 - Astro is quick.
 The generated page is fast and with Vite under the hood, build times are speedy too.
 Anecdotally I am seeing faster build times, even than, SvelteKit, though I haven’t run scientific tests.